 So, if a hospital has a 1.5T scanner and a neuro is ordering a standard T2 scan, then he should be asking for a high resolution (i.e. small voxel size).

 If the hospital has a 3T scanner and the neuro is ordering a FLAIR or another new type of pulse sequence that’s good for fluid, then he can get away with a lower resolution.

 [NB A related point: it is possible to set gaps between slices.
 For example, the MRI may capture signal from 0-4mm, 8-12mm, 16-20mm etc rather than 0-4mm, 4-8mm, 8-12mm etc. This would DEFINITELY miss lesions!]

 So the trick to not missing lesions is not so much about the number of slices, but about the voxel size, whether or not the slices cover the whole brain without any gaps, the power of the scanner and the choice of pulse sequence.

 Lastly when your able to go back to work contact Access to Work; lots of help available.
 Taxis to and from; you only pay equivalent bus fare; furniture; infrastructure; even a helper to do parts of your job you find difficult.
-See Get support in work if you have a disability or health condition (Access to Work) - GOV.UK
+See Access to Work: get support if you have a disability or health condition: What Access to Work is - GOV.UK

 Thanks George, I have had 3 brain MRI one with contrast and a spinal one which unfortunately all came back unremarkable.
 Thanks for information I will give it a good read when I get a quiet minute